 Think running an ultra marathon without actually going anywhere.

-After a bad cold last month and the sheer cumulative fatigue of the pandemic, I’ve had these episodes much more often.
+After a bad cold last month and the sheer cumulative fatigue of the pandemic, Iâve had these episodes much more often.Â

-I’ll say at the outset that this is not a cry for help, although stoicism is overrated among mothers.
+Iâll say at the outset that this is not a cry for help, although stoicism is overrated among mothers.
 We maintain a front of keeping everything together.
-Professionally, personally, publicly, and even...
+Professionally, personally, publicly, and even privately.
+Since when did you admit to YOURSELF that you are finding i...

 It took me a while to realise it, but I have come to trust that there is great strength in gently and quietly proceeding through life, not always rushing on in, taking my time, observing everything, and being a reflective sort of person.